Ash dieback

 Further information on ash dieback

-This work is expected to last approximately one week.
+This work is expected to last approximately four weeks.

-Whilst the work is on-going it may be necessary to restrict access to the woodland for Health and Safety Reasons.
+Whilst the work is on-going it may be necessary to restrict access to the woodland for health and safety reasons and there maybe some noise disruption.

 Please follow all on-site signage and instruction during this time.